shhyou/bain-cs111-web-fork/pages/_assignments/tutorials/tutorial_8/tutorial_8.md

 ; Returns a unit vector in the forward direction of the game object.
 ```

-You can decide on the magnitude of the acceleration (hint: remember, you won't be able to use just the `*` symbol as that multiplies two numbers.)
+You can decide on the magnitude of the acceleration (hint: remember, you won't be able to use just the `*` symbol as that multiplies two numbers). **You only need to change the acceleration when the up key is being held down.** You do not need to decelerate the player.
+You can "slow down" in the game by turning around and accelerating in the opposite direction.

 * * *